-At St. Julie’s Catholic High School, we believe that all students are entitled to an education that will enable them to develop their full potential by finding appropriate challenge in the learning environment.
-All our students have individual needs which put personalised learning at the heart of our teaching plans.
+At St. Julie’s Catholic High School, we believe that all students are entitled to an education that will enable them to develop to their full potential by finding appropriate challenges in their learning environment.
+All students have individual needs, which puts personalised learning at the heart of our teaching plans.
 We continue to be inspired by the beliefs and values of our patron saint, St Julie Billiart of Namur, who stated “Let them be taught what is necessary for life”.
 This statement is as relevant today as it was over 200 years ago when St Julie founded the Sisters of Notre Dame with an educational mission to provide young people with the skills necessary to contribute to society through a variety of means.